mcirillo93/myLibrary/README.md

 ## Description

 This is a full-stack MERN (MongoDB, Express.js, React, Node.js) application that allows users to search for books using the Google Books API and save their favorite books to their account.
-The app uses Apollo Client for GraphQL integration and provides a user-friendly interface for seamless navigation between searching and saving books.
+This application has been repurposed to use Apollo Client for GraphQL integration and provides a user-friendly interface for seamless navigation between searching and saving books.

 ---